Individual Eco Driving

 2 Oil

-Dirty oil causes friction and increases engine wear, and as a result has a negative impact on fuel efficiency.
-Check the level of your oil on a weekly basis and keep track of the last time you had a complete oil change so you will know when the next one is due.
+Check oil level on a weekly basis and record each time you have a complete oil change so you will know when the next one is due.

 3 Servicing